Around France

 Chateau Des Fines Roches

 While part of our mission in Chateauneuf-du-Pape was to taste wine, we also wanted to see Chateau Des Fines Roches and have lunch on the terrace of the elegant hillside resort.
-I wish I could say we enjoyed the meal as much as the scenery, but the food and service were disappointing.
+I wish we enjoyed the meal as much as the scenery, but the food and service were disappointing.
 Perhaps it was a bad day for the chef and staff because I’d seen rather good reviews by others who have been there to stay and to dine.
 You should go there anyway… even if it’s for a cocktail.
-The view is amazing and the poolside dining spot is elegant, indeed.
+The view is fantastic, and the poolside dining spot is elegant.

 IMG_4110